swiss-chris/spring-integration-progress-bar/README.md

 # spring-integration-progress-bar
 A progress bar that can be controlled from a Spring Integration (Java DSL) Flow.
 The progress is communicated via WebSocket.
-Recovers from page-refreshes on currently running flows.
+Recovers from page-refreshes on currently running flows and also runs in parallel in multiple tabs

 ![progress-bar.gif](progress-bar.gif)

-In any case:
+# Getting started

+## Installing node and npm
+You have 2 options:
+- Install Node locally on your machine
+- Run `mvn package` and it will install a copy of node into the root directory of this project

+## To get up and running quickly
 - run `npm run build` to bundle the typescript code into `bundle.js`.
-This is necessary both for the quick setup as well as for manually runnign the `SpringBootTest`.

-To get up and running quickly:
 - run the Spring Boot `Application` in your favorite IDE.
 - open the browser at http://localhost:8080

-To be able to run SpringBootTests (manually, or through Maven) on a separate port from the locally running Spring Boot Application, or to use live-reloading through webpack:
+## To develop using live-reloading through webpack
 - run the Spring Boot `Application` in your favorite IDE, but set the Spring Profile to 'localhost'.
 - run the `webpack-dev-server` with `npm run dev`
 - open the browser at http://localhost:9000

-You can also open the web app in two different tabs at the same time.
-The same progress will be displayed in both.
+## To run the SpringBootTest manually
+- run `npm run build` to bundle the typescript code into `bundle.js`.
+- run the `ApplicationIntegrationTest`.

+## mvn package
+Running `mvn package` will:
+- install node and npm
+- run `npm install`
+- run `npm run build` which uses webpack to create `bundle.js` in the `resources` directory
-Running `mvn clean package` will run the typescript unit tests, bundle the typescript code into `bundle.js`, and run a Spring Boot Integration Test for the full application (using port `8080`).
+- run `npm run test` to run the typescript unit tests
+- run a Spring Boot Integration Test for the full application.

 Inspired by:
 * https://github.com/joshlong/techtips/tree/master/examples/spring-integration-4.1-websockets-example